 Monkey Word School Adventure

-Monkey Word School Adventure is an early-reading app for preschoolers and young elementary-school-age kids.
-It's an for kids who are ready to start recognizing letters and words.
-It is well-designed with young learners in mind, challenging kids age 4 to 7 by using technology that quickly adjusts the words to the appropriate level.
+Monkey Word School Adventure is an early-reading app for preschoolers and young elementary-school-age kids, designed for kids who are ready to start recognizing letters and words.

 Montessori Crosswords helps kids develop literacy skills by dragging and dropping letters into a crossword grid to form words that correspond to the given pictures.
 Young children can drag letters around in the moveable alphabet and practice linking phonetic sounds to letters, while older kids can expand their vocabularies in the higher of three difficulty levels.
 Crossword levels include simple words with one-sound, words with consonant blend, and words of any complexity.